freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/vpe/features.md

 ## Runtime Import

 Right now, when you "build" your game and run it, Unity will compile it into binary assets.
-What we want to avoid is authors distributing those binaries, because they hide how things are done prevent further modding by other creators.
+We want to avoid authors distributing those binaries, because they hide how things are done prevent further modding by other creators.

-Both of these aspects are crucial in building an ecosystem, so the goal is to only compile a player and load the tables at runtime.
+Both of these aspects are crucial in building an ecosystem, so the goal is to only compile the player itself and load the tables at runtime.

 ## Ball Destruction

-Currently balls can't get destroyed during gameplay, so every drain will just keep them on the table, resulting in poor performance.
+Currently balls can't be destroyed during gameplay, so every drain will just leave them on the table, resulting in poor performance.

 # Planned Features